 As you’re most certainly aware, we’re rapidly approaching the holiday season.
-While most of us enjoy this time of year, we’re not always thrilled about what this means for our pockets.
-After all, saving money is impossible between buying gifts, traveling, and cooking feasts — especially if you’re on a tight budget.
+While most of us enjoy this time of year, we’re not always thrilled about what this means for our pockets with all the holiday marketing going around.
+After all, holiday saving is impossible between buying gifts, traveling, and cooking feasts — especially if you’re on a tight budget.

 American shoppers are expected to spend $1,463 on holiday purchases this year, according to Deloitte.
 That’s 5% more than what people spent in 2020.